haddocking/cyclic-peptides/README.md

 ## Content
 In this repository you can find the Dataset directory which contains:

-* All 30 complexes used in this study listed according to their PDB ID
+* 30 `XXXX_complex` folders listed according to their PDB ID containing the files used for docking
+* 30 `XXXX_peptide` folders listed according to the complex PDB ID containing:
+	* Input peptide conformations for Step 1
+	* Output peptide conformations for Step 3 (50 structures)
 * `setup-analysis_example.csh` A script to run the Fnat (and i-RMSD) analysis

-### Each complex folder contains:
+### Each `XXXX_complex` folder contains:

 * HADDOCK-ready files:
 	* `XXX_r_b.pdb` Bound receptor PDB with renumbered atoms and renamed chain ID